Tonywuhk/realai.org/intrinsic-motivation.md

   \min_{\theta_P, \theta_I, \theta_F} \Big[ (1-\beta) L_I(\hat{a}_t, a_t) + \beta L_F -\lambda \mathbb{E} [R_t] \Big],
 $$

-where the three terms are used for curiosity-driven exploration, learning intrinsically useful representations, and forward prediction.
+where the three terms are used for learning intrinsically useful representations, forward prediction, and curiosity-driven exploration.

 The first term \\(L_I\\) is the loss function between the actual action \\(a_t\\) and the predicted action